oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum length of 1.
 #### Derived Enumerations
-A type defined with the *enum* option generates an Enumerated type whose fields are the ID and Name values of the the referenced type.
-Expansion removes the *enum* option and adds the referenced fields.
+A type defined with the *enum* option generates an Enumerated type with fields copied from the type referenced by BaseType.
+* Expansion MUST change BaseType to Enumerated, remove *enum* from Type Options, and add fields containing FieldID, FieldName, and FieldDescription from each field of the referenced type.

 #### MapOf with Enumerated key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
 Expansion removes the MapOf type definition